ViralTexts/gtr-clusters/clusters/18520820-sn84023127-PropertiesOfTheTomato.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+fessor in one of the colleges ofthe west speaks .
+warivly in favor of the virtnes&#x27;af Tomato.
+He...
 says of it thatin all those aff-ctions of the liver, ye
 and other organs, where Calomel is indicated, it
 is probably the most effective, and least harmful...